-* This blog post was contributed by Provar Chief Revenue Officer, Andy Menzies, as part of Provar’s executive blog series.
+* This blog post was contributed by Provar Chief Revenue Officer Andy Menzies, as part of Provar’s executive blog series.
 This series features thoughts from Provar’s executive suite of leaders.
-For more contributions, please be sure to follow Provar’s blog here and connect on social media.
+For more contributions, please follow Provar’s blog and connect on social media.

-When it comes to a good test automation strategy, think of it as the painkiller.
+When it comes to a good test automation strategy, think of it as a painkiller.
 Testing your Salesforce apps needs something more than a holistic, long-term plan of trying to solve with a vitamin.
-A good test automation strategy is like medicine, or a scientific approach, because it resolves the issue up front rather than letting it run its course while other business aspects crop up and become unwell all over the place.
+A good test automation strategy is like medicine or a scientific approach because it resolves the issue up front rather than letting it run its course.
+At the same time, other business aspects crop up and become unwell everywhere.
 Let’s talk about how we can fix testing with the painkiller approach.

 What Have I Learned?

-I have been invested in test automation now for the past seven years, so you could say it’s been my life for 61,000 hours!
-For the past 10,500 hours I have been focused on testing Salesforce applications across multiple industries with Provar.
-Prior to joining Provar, I had the privilege to work with other big names in the corporate world, including retail banking applications, legacy green screen apps, digital dashboards (Mercedes cars), and spacecraft and F35 fighter jets, not to mention Walmart’s EPOS Inc. petrol pumps.
-These are fairly diverse organizations and use cases, and, of course, the mainstream ERP and CRM offerings.
+I have been invested in test automation for the past seven years, so it’s been my life for 61,000 hours!
+For the past 10,500 hours, I have been focused on testing Salesforce applications across multiple industries with Provar.
+Before joining Provar, I had the privilege to work with other big names in the corporate world, including retail banking applications, legacy green screen apps, digital dashboards (Mercedes cars), spacecraft, and F35 fighter jets, not to mention Walmart’s EPOS Inc. pumps.
+These are diverse organizations, use cases, and mainstream ERP and CRM offerings.

 Not everyone understands the importance of testing and how it affects an organization’s overall quality, regardless of what success means to them.
-In fact, some are of the opinion that it’s fine to allow your customers and employees to do the testing, since after all, not everyone will encounter the defect!
+Some think it’s OK to allow your customers and employees to do the testing since not everyone will encounter the defect!

-What worries me most is that even today, some firms are still of the opinion that it’s okay to put low-quality software into production.
-It’s very interesting to me that many firms will consider the employee-facing applications less important than customer-facing — WRONG.
+What worries me most is that even today, some firms still believe it’s okay to put low-quality software into production.
+It’s fascinating that many firms consider employee-facing applications less important than customer-facing — WRONG.
 They’re both important because happy employees = your customers having a better experience.
-How many times have you heard your sales team moaning about the quality of the Salesforce deployment?
-If you bought Salesforce with the intent of managing the customer with a 360 view, driving productivity through KYC (Know Your Customer), then ensuring that your internal users are actually getting productivity gains is paramount, not to mention motivating.
-If your users are dissatisfied with their experience, they will do everything possible to shortcut or not actually use Salesforce in the way in which it was intended.
-Adoption is key, as is the process to enforce and ensure that adoption.
+How often have you heard your sales team moaning about the quality of the Salesforce deployment?
+Suppose you bought Salesforce to manage the customer with a 360 view, driving productivity through KYC (Know Your Customer).
+In that case, ensuring that your internal users get productivity gains is paramount, not motivating.
+If your users are dissatisfied with their experience, they will do everything possible to shortcut or not use Salesforce in the way in which it was intended.
+Adoption is key, as is the process to enforce and ensure adoption.

 Positive Business Outcomes

-For many years now in my role as CRO (or various other titles denoting sales responsibility), I have truly believed in the fact that the most important part of my job is to understand how the software that we sell drives “Positive Business Outcomes.”
-The focus of our mission at Provar is to match the features and functions of our software with the way in which these drive the ability to achieve these outcomes in a timely manner for our customers.
-We start by understanding: what are the desired outcomes?
+For many years now, in my role as CRO (or various other titles denoting sales responsibility), I have genuinely believed that the most essential part of my job is understanding how the software we sell drives “Positive Business Outcomes.”
+Our mission at Provar is to match the features and functions of our software with how these drive the ability to achieve these outcomes promptly for our customers.
+We start by understanding: what are the desired outcomes.

-You would be surprised how many folks don’t actually define these before a purchase.
-I have to admit to the fact that I have done this many times myself.
-I can recall purchasing Salesforce five or six times in my career, and never once was I asked to build a business case to justify the purchase!
-It was just accepted that having Salesforce would drive sales, marketing, and support efficiencies and therefore, we just bought it.
+You would be surprised how many folks don’t define these before a purchase.
+I have to admit that I have done this many times myself.
+I can recall purchasing Salesforce five or six times in my career, and I was never asked to build a business case to justify the purchase!
+It was accepted that having Salesforce would drive sales, marketing, and support efficiencies; therefore, we just bought it.

 So why is test automation so important when it comes to Salesforce?

-Sometimes the painkiller really is the most effective way to get well fast.
-That’s definitely the case when it comes to test automation.
-If you don’t take the painkiller (AKA put a strong test automation strategy in place), you’ll dilute sales productivity, which makes the entire pipeline unwell in the long run.
+Sometimes, the painkiller is the most effective way to get well fast.
+That’s the case when it comes to test automation.
+If you don’t take the painkiller (AKA put a robust test automation strategy in place), you’ll dilute sales productivity, which makes the entire pipeline unwell in the long run.
 Do yourself a favor.
 Save the vitamins for other aspects of your business.

 Stay tuned for more thought leadership from our Provar executive team in future blog posts!
 Interested in learning more about how Provar can help elevate your team’s quality journey?
 Schedule a demo today.